Child protection: Infanticide (child murder)

 Infanticide is the intentional killing of infants and young children.
 This practice has been documented throughout history and still occurs in certain cultures today, usually as a result of poverty and/or other social pressures.
 Infanticide can be carried out by parents, relatives, or strangers and is often seen as a form of gender-based violence, since female babies are more likely to be killed than male ones.
 In some cases, infanticide may also be used to conceal evidence of incest or rape.
 It is most commonly practiced in cultures where there is a preference for male children, or where resources are scarce.

 In some countries, children can be imprisoned for common crimes.
 In some countries, like Iran or China, criminals can even be sentenced to capital punishment for crimes committed while they were children (the United States abandoned the practice in 2005).
 In contexts where military use of children is made, they also risk becoming prisoners of war.
 Other children are forced into prostitution, exploited by adults for illegal traffic in children, or endangered by poverty and hunger.
 Infanticide today continues at a much higher rate in areas of extremely high poverty and overpopulation, such as parts of China and India.
-Female infants, then and even now, are particularly vulnerable, which is a factor in sex-selective infanticide.
+Female infants, then and even now, are particularly vulnerable, which is a factor in sex-selective female infanticide.